-Assisted Roaming for Non-802.11k Clients
+Prediction Based Roaming - Assisted Roaming for Non-802.11k Clients

-We discourage clients from roaming to those less desirable neighbors by denying association if the association request to an AP does not match the entries on the stored prediction neighbor list.
+The wireless infrastructure discourages clients from roaming to those less desirable neighbors by denying association if the association request to an AP does not match the entries on the stored prediction neighbor list.

-Denial count—Maximum number of times a client is refused association.
+Denial count: Maximum number of times a client is refused association.